DigitalSilo/digitalsilodocs/README.md

 #### A practical example of a configured grain

 One of our grain examples in the examples repo is [Fibonacci sequence number generator](https://github.com/DigitalSilo/digitalsiloexamples/tree/main/src/DigitalSilo.Fibonacci).
-To have Digital Silo run this grain and generate 10 numbers, one should submit the following JSON payload to Digital Silo's Gateway Web API by tools like POSTMAN:
+To have Digital Silo run this grain and generate ten numbers, one should submit the following JSON payload to Digital Silo's Gateway Web API by tools like POSTMAN:

 ```json
  {